Gingrich vows to take fight to 'timid' Romney

 Romney took command of the Republican race with his victory in Nevada, where he won a broad cross-section of Republican voters including conservatives, moderates and Tea Party movement supporters.

-But while vote totals were not complete on Sunday afternoon, Romney's 48 percent showing was slightly short of the 51 percent he received when he won Nevada during his failed 2008 presidential campaign.
+But while vote totals were not complete on Sunday morning, his nearly 48 percent showing was slightly short of the 51 percent he received when he won Nevada during his failed 2008 presidential campaign.

 Gingrich and Santorum said Romney had failed to seal the deal with Republican voters and there was still room for another candidate to confront him.

-Gingrich and Romney both took the day off the campaign trail on Sunday, when many Americans were more focused on the Super Bowl football championship than on politics.
+Gingrich and Romney both planned to take a day off the campaign trail on Sunday, when many Americans will be focused more on the Super Bowl football championship than on politics.